emilkarlen/exactly-docs/tutorial/test-case/structure/non-act.rst

   # This is a comment

-Unfortunately, comments may not be mixed with Instruction arguments.
+Unfortunately, comments may not be mixed with |instr__cpt| arguments.

+TODO ADD example